Holy Name of Mary Catholic Secondary School: History

 Despite the length of time between the board's decision and the Felician Sisters termination of the lease, staff and students at the school seemed ill-prepared for the reality of moving.
 "When the Felician Sisters’ decision regarding the future of Holy Name was announced last Friday, a shockwave went through the school.
 It was as if someone had died.
 Staff and students found themselves at a loss for words and, instead, resorted to tears and hugs."
 A student, Stephanie Paddley stated, "I pray the Board will recognize what a gem Holy Name is, and make an effort to preserve what we have, even if it means switching buildings, and getting a new name."

 In 2007 the separate board committed itself to keeping the original Holy Name community open as a publicly funded girls' school and, although the vacated Loyola facility was mentioned in the report, decided to use a vacant school site in Brampton as its permanent new home.
-Holy Name of Mary Catholic Secondary School welcomed students to the Glenvale Boulevard location in September 2008.
+Holy Name of Mary Catholic Secondary School welcomed students to the Glenvale Boulevard location in September 2008 (the building was originally the first home of nearby St. Thomas Aquinas SS).
 The school's re-dedication of its new building in Brampton was held on February 11, 2009.
 The guests included Felician Sisters, Trustees, Board Staff, teachers, alumni, former Principals, clergy and Archbishop Thomas Christopher Collins.
 The ceremony included a papal blessing for the school.

 During the 2019-2020 school year the school underwent a $10.3M renovation, which included a 17-classroom, 2-storey rear addition.
 Due to the COVID-19 pandemic, the school delayed its reopening until January 2021.